radarlabs/cordova-plugin-radar/README.md

 $ cordova plugin install cordova-plugin-radar
 ```

-The Cordova plugin installs the Radar SDK using CocoaPods, which requires Cordova iOS platform version 4.3.0 or higher.
+The Cordova plugin installs the Radar SDK using CocoaPods.

 Before writing any JavaScript, you must integrate the Radar SDK with your iOS and Android apps by following the *Configure project* and *Add SDK to project* steps in the [SDK documentation](https://radar.io/documentation/sdk).

-On iOS, you must add location usage descriptions and background modes to your `Info.plist`, then add the SDK to your project, preferably using CocoaPods.
-Finally, initialize the SDK in `application:didFinishLaunchingWithOptions:` in `AppDelegate.m`, passing in your publishable API key.
+On iOS, you must add location usage descriptions and background modes to your `Info.plist`.
+Initialize the SDK in `application:didFinishLaunchingWithOptions:` in `AppDelegate.m`, passing in your publishable API key.

 ```objc
 #import <RadarSDK/RadarSDK.h>